Sentiment Analysis Using Averaged Weighted Word Vector Features: Introduction

+Besides these, some other datasets exist, such as Stanford IMDB Reviews\cite{Stanford:11} or Yelp dataset \cite{Yelp:18}, and some SA studies were made by using these datasets.
+In this work, we focus on a comprehensive analysis of SA studies, and we are very close to the state-of-the-art results (\cite{Mesnil:15}, \cite{Wang:12}).

-In this work, we propose two new approaches that use weighted word vectors to create the feature sets.
-Although past studies in the literature used word embedding, none of them produced a weighted average vector for each review from the weighted word vectors, giving a certain weight to the word vectors.
-We obtain the word embeddings using the word2vec\cite{Mikolov:13} and glove\cite{pennington:14} methods.
-We then ensemble the techniques and make a detailed analysis of several combinations of the models.
-We compare our approaches with the state-of-the-art on different domains formed of IMBD reviews, Semeval 2016 Task 5, and Semeval 2015 Task 12 datasets reviews.
-We improve state-of-the-art results in some cases.
+In this work, we make a comprehensive analysis of some existing methods to produce semantic polarities from the reviews from different domains, and we propose two new approaches to produce semantic polarities.
+Our approach uses weighted word vectors to create feature sets.
+For this purpose, we used word2vec\cite{Mikolov:13} and glove\cite{pennington:14} methods.
+We ensembled and compared our approaches with existing approaches and analyzed experimental results from domains IMBD reviews, Semeval 2016 Task Dataset, and Yelp Restaurant reviews.
+We are very close to state-of-the-art performance accuracies with our approaches.

+We provide the source code and prepared datasets for the model as well as trained word vectors at https://github.com/alierkan/Sentiment-Analysis.

-The rest of this paper is organized as follows: Section 2 presents the previous works related to sentiment analysis.
-In Section 3, we describe the proposed models.
-In Section 4, we outline the datasets used in this work.
-The results are given in Section 5.
-Finally, Section 6 concludes the paper.
+The rest of this paper is organized as follows: Section 2 presents previous works related to sentiment analysis.
+In Section 3, we describe our model.
+In Section 4, we describe the data sets used during experimentation.
+The results are then presented in Section 5.
+Finally, Section 6 summarizes the final conclusions and potential future lines of this work.